Radial head fracture: poor healing could mean elbow arthrosis and stiffening

 Injuries associated with a radial head fracture

-About every third patient with a radial head fracture will also have injuries to the ligaments or bone structure.
+About every third of the patients with a radial head fracture will also have injuries to the ligaments or bone structure.

 - The most common injury is to the lateral collateral ligament, which supports the joint capsule of the elbow.